A Residual Bootstrap for Conditional Value-at-Risk: Bootstrap

-almost surely. \end{proposition} Proposition \ref{prop:4.1} establishes the asymptotic validity of the bootstrap for the volatility parameters.
-Next, we turn to the estimator of the quantile parameter associated with the VaR at level $\alpha$.
-Establishing the asymptotic validity of the bootstrap for the second part appears challenging since the bootstrap innovations are drawn from the discrete distribution $\hat{\mathbbm{F}}_n$.
-To overcome this issue we rely on arguments employed by \cite{berkes2003limit}.
-Following the general steps of the proof of \citeauthor{francq2015risk} (\citeyear{francq2015risk}, Theorem 4), we standardize equation \eqref{eq:4.4.2} such that the bootstrap quantile estimator satisfies
+almost surely. \end{proposition} Establishing the asymptotic validity of the bootstrap for the second part appears challenging since the bootstrap innovations are drawn from the discrete distribution $\hat{\mathbbm{F}}_n$.
+To overcome this issue we rely on arguments employed by \cite{bahadur1966note} and \cite{berkes2003limit}.
+The following theorem states the paper's main result. \begin{theorem}\textit{(Bootstrap consistency)} Suppose Assumptions \ref{as:4.1}--\ref{as:4.10} hold with $a=\pm 12$, $b=12$ and $c=6$.
+Then, we have